 The information requested includes:

-- The name of the Corporation, which must contain the word “Corporation,” “Incorporated,” “Company,” “Limited,” or an abbreviation.
+- The name of the Corporation must contain the words “Corporation,” “Incorporated,” “Company,” “Limited,” or an abbreviation.

 - Type of Corporation, which can either be general for profit, benefit for profit, professional, close (with or without directors), professional close (with or without directors)